async-aws/aws/docs/authentication/index.md

 The default provider chain could be too slow or too complex for testing.
 It is recommended to use the `NullProvider` in tests where you don't provide valid configuration values.

+## Caching credential

+Fetching credential from AWS metadata endpoint (EC2 Instance, ECS Container, WebIdentity...) for each request can introduce latency.
+AsyncAws provides a `PsrCacheProvider` and a `SymfonyCacheProvider` decorator to persist and reuse credentials between each request.